fdel15/Ubiquitous/Projects/Futurism News Letter/Story Ideas.md

 1. A story of a young adult who suffers a tragic injury that paralyzes them.
 Technologies like [[BrainGate]] are able to transform the results of this kind of injury thanks to the great work by the protagonist scientists in the story.
+2. Mentioned in [[Physics Of The Future]] pg.
+143, in the future shows like CSI may be able to sculpt an entire person's face from just a DNA sample